Advertising mail: Direct mail marketing

 Direct mail is a common form of direct marketing, and may be employed by for-profit businesses, charities and other non-profits, political campaigns, and other organizations.
 Direct mail encompasses a wide variety of marketing materials, including brochures, catalogs, postcards, newsletters and sales letters.
 In 2015 more than 150 million direct mail promotions were sent out with a reported 42% of respondents scanning or reading the mail.
 Scammers also use direct mail in the form of auto warranty and home warranty scams.

 Creation

 Copywriters write the words, also known as copy, for direct mail.
 These copywriters are known inside the trade as direct response copywriters.
 Direct response copy follows a proven format based on testing results.
 Graphic designers who specialize in direct marketing also play a key role in the success of direct mail programs.
 Many direct mail marketers will mail different version of copy (A/B testing) to test the effectiveness of different appeals.
 The winning mail package will be known as the control and the direct mail company will continue to mail the control until a different package produces improved results, usually measured by metrics such as revenue and conversion rate.
+Some campaigns incorporate tactile embellishments—such as foil stamping, embossing, specialty UV coatings, metallic finishes, and soft-touch laminates—to attract attention and encourage interaction.